-- Updates of ISO standards to address a wider range of potential biofuels - Further develop the IGF Code so as to include fuels with flashpoints between 52° and 60°C - Potential further updates of IMO MARPOL Annex VI Regulation 14 with additional reductions of sulphur limits thus favouring biofuels that inherently have very low-sulphur contents - Investigating ways to promote using lower carbon factors in MARPOL Annex VI regulations such as the EEDI, the EEXI and the CII. - Further develop Unified Interpretations, Unified Requirements and Recommendations by classification societies via IACS - Further develop the NOx Technical Code to provide more clarity on its application to biofuels - Encourage discussions and further work in terms of the application of SOLAS II-1/regulation 3-1, to support a harmonized application and usage of biofuels under the ISM Code and provide a solid support for classification societies requirements called out by SOLAS.
+- Updates of ISO standards to address a wider range of potential biofuels - Further develop the IGF Code to include fuels with flashpoints between 52° and 60°C - Potential further updates of IMO MARPOL Annex VI Regulation 14 with additional reductions of sulphur limits, thus favouring biofuels that inherently have very low-sulphur contents

+- Investigating ways to, subject to sustainability criteria, potentially use biofuel carbon factors in MARPOL Annex VI carbon intensity regulations. - Further develop Unified Interpretations, Unified Requirements and Recommendations by classification societies via IACS - Further develop the NOx Technical Code to provide more clarity on its application to biofuels - Encourage discussions and further work in terms of the application of SOLAS II-1/regulation 3-1, to support a harmonized application and usage of biofuels under the ISM Code and provide a solid support for classification societies requirements called out by SOLAS.